 Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Sports grounds are available for Community use.
-Vibrant Economy Outstanding Environment Fit for Purpose Infrastructure Partnership with Tangata Whenua Strong Community Percent of time that sport grounds are available for use during their opening hours. ≥95% ≥95% ≥95% ≥95% What does this tell me?
-Sports grounds cater for bot h organised and casual sports.
-This measure shows Council have grounds ava ilable all year round.
-Sports grounds meet local needs.
-Outstanding Environment Fit for Purpose Infrastructure Strong Community Number of Customer Request Management complaints reporting of ground conditions per annum <5 <5 <5 <5 What does this tell me? he quality of service we are providing.
+Vibrant Economy Outstanding Environment Fit for Purpose Infrastructure Partnership with Tangata Whenua Strong Community Percent of time that sport grounds are available for use during their opening hours. ≥95% ≥ 95% ≥ 95% ≥95% What does this tell me? • sports.
+This measure shows Council have grounds avai • Sports grounds meet local needs.
+Outstanding Environment Fit for Purpose Infrastructure Strong Community Number of Customer Request Management complaints reporting of ground conditions per annum <5 <5 <5 <5 What does this tell me?
+The number of complaints g ives us an indication of th he quality of service we are providing.
 Playgrounds are safe for users.
 Outstanding Environment Fit for Purpose Infrastructure Strong Community Playground facilities comply with relevant National Playground standards.
 Achieve Achieve Achieve Achieve What does this tell me?
-It is extremely important to C Council our playgrounds are safe for everyone to use.
+It is extremely important to C council our playgrounds a are safe for everyone to use.
 Community Halls are available for public use.
 Strong Community Number of uses per fortnight for Community Halls.
 10 10 10 10 What does this tell me?
-Halls provide public spaces Halls are being utilised. for local Communities to come together and participate in sport, social or other (Community ev ents.
-This meas ure is used to ensure the
+Halls provide public spaces that halls are being utilised. for local Communities to come together and participate in sport, social or other C Community eve ents.
+This measu ire is used to o ensure the